rjoleary/cs444-joos-compiler/docs/reachability.md

 ### Reachability-check:
 * The block that is the body of a constructor, method, instance initializer or static initializer is reachable;
 * EB = empty block
-		EB can complete normally, iff it is reachable.
+		* EB can complete normally, iff it is reachable.
-		Non-eb can complete normally, iff the last stmt in it can complete normally.
+		* Non-eb can complete normally, iff the last stmt in it can complete normally.
-		The 1st stmt in a non-bm is reachable, iff the block is reachable.
+		* The 1st stmt in a non-bm is reachable, iff the block is reachable.
-		All stmt S(except the first) is reachable, iff the statement preceding S can completely normally.
+		* All stmt S(except the first) is reachable, iff the statement preceding S can completely normally.
 * A local class declaration statement can complete normally iff it is reachable
 * A local variable declaration statement can complete normally iff it is reachable
-* An empty stmt can complete normally, iff it is reachable 6u.
+* An empty stmt can complete normally, iff it is reachable.
 An expression statement can complete normally iff it is reachable
-* A while stmt can complete normally, iff the while stmt is reachable && the condition expression is not a constant expression with value true.
+* A while stmt and contained stmts are reachable, iff `while` statement is reachable and condition expression is not constant expression with value True or False.
-   The contained stmt is reachable, iff the while stmt is reachable and the condition expression is not a constant expression whose value is false
-* A for stmt can complete normally, iff the for stmt is reachable, there is a condition expression, and the condition expression is not a constant expression with value true.
+* A for stmt and contained stmts are reachable, iff `for` statement is reachable and condition expression is not constant expression with value True or False.
-   The contained statement is reachable iff the for statement is reachable and the condtion expression is not a constant expression whose value is false.
-* An if-then stmt can complete normally, iff it is reachable.
-The then-statement is reachable iff the if-then is reachable.
+* An if-then stmt: the then-statement is reachable iff the if-then is reachable.
-  An if-then-else stmt can complete normally, iff the then-stmt can complete normally or the else-stmt can complete normally.
-The then-statement is reachable iff the if-then-else stmt is reachable.
-The else-stmt is reachable iff the if-then-else stmt is reachable.
+* An if-then-else stmt: The then-statement or else-statement is reachable iff the if-then-else stmt is reachable.

 ### what we need for RC now:
 * If predicate must be a boolean: but the predicate can be initilized in constructor and method declaration